jerrydboonstra/serverless-assistant-chat/README.md

 ## Create Assistant Instance

-### Roll your own
-Using the same account as your `OPENAI_API_KEY` you can roll your own and use the [OpenAI Assistant API v2](https://platform.openai.com/docs/api-reference/chat/create) to create an assistant instance.
+Creating an Assistant instance is a one-time operation, but you can continue to modify it after creation.
+There are many methods but two are:

 ### Python script
-Or, create an Assistant instance using our python script.
+Create an Assistant instance using our python script.
 Create a Python 3.10+ venv and install the [requirements.txt](admin/requirements.txt).

 Optionally update the `instructions` field in [assistant.yml](./admin/assistant.yml).